 Imagine owning a sports business that continued for well over 100 years and during that time had a winning record against all comers of over 83%?

 In the Test arena – playing only against the best teams that all the other nations in the world can put up against them – that winning percentage is over 75%.
 That is winning three quarters of the games played for over a century against the best the world can throw against them.

-It is a phenomenal record, and arguably makes the New Zealand All Blacks the most successful sports team in the world ever.
-As with any incredibly successful organisation there are lessons for anyone else who aspires to achieve excellence.
+It is a phenomenal record, and arguably makes the New Zealand All Blacks the most successful sports team in the world ever (and I am not an All Black supporter either!).
+As with any incredibly successful organisation though there are lessons for anyone else who aspires to achieve excellence.